 - Transfer them to a container, separated by sheets of waxed paper.

 Tips and Variations

 - Double Boiler - Put the butterscotch chips in the top of a double boiler or stainless steel bowl over hot water (simmering, not boiling).
-Cook, stirring, until the chips have melted.
-Remove from the heat, transfer the melted chips to another bowl, if necessary, and continue with the recipe.
+Cook until the butterscotch chips have melted, stirring constantly.
+Remove from the heat and transfer the melted chips to another bowl, if necessary, and proceed with the recipe.

 - Haystacks With Marshmallows - Omit the peanuts and add 2 cups of miniature marshmallows along with the chow mein noodles, or add about 1 cup of miniature marshmallows in addition to the peanuts.